niweshsah/Task1_URC_NiweshSah/README.md

     ```
 4. **Sourcing and setting the environment variables**:

-     Type "nano ~/.bashrc" in terminal and add following lines at the end
+     Type " nano ~/.bashrc " in terminal and add following lines at the end:

      ```bash
     source /opt/ros/noetic/setup.bash